gitkraken/gitkraken-client-docs/gitkraken-client/current.md

 <img src="/wp-content/uploads/Commit-and-Push-9-10.png" class="img-responsive center img-bordered">

 The option appears when you stage files, and type a commit message.
 Then just click the arrow icon to choose "Commit and push."
-For extra convenience, you can set the commit default setting by navigating to <kbd>Preferences > Commit > Default commit action</kbd>.
+For extra convenience, you can set the commit default setting for a repo by navigating to <kbd>Preferences > Commit > Default commit action</kbd>.

 <img src="/wp-content/uploads/commit-and-push-preferences.png" class="img-responsive center img-bordered">